johannesstroebele91/React-Library/documentation/advanced/state/basics.md

 **Without changes to the state an app is in the end static**

-- State enable apps to be
+State enable apps to be

 1. interactive: can react to clicks and date entered by users
 2. reactive: app changes when certain things happen

-- The state is fully controlled by the component
+The state is fully controlled by the component

 - should be treated as immutable
 - and is on a PER COMPONENT bases
 - even for multiple e.g. ExpenseItem components

+Problem example:

+- Variables can be altered
+  - by the event handler
+  - by declaring them in the component
+  - like this `let amountExpense = title;`
+- BUT: this does not re-render the UI
+  - only the values in the console are updated
+  - **SOLUTION: STATE!!!**

 # 2) Approach